geerlingguy/beast-challenge/README.md

 If you get a popup asking you to select a default display manager, choose `gdm3` then continue.
 See [this post](https://forum.armbian.com/topic/5298-le-potato-general-topics/page/3/#comment-125790) for more info.

-> Note: During testing, there could be some things that don't behave as expected.
-For example, I had a bare Le Potato I was using to demo some button functionality, and it _didn't_ have the relay HAT attached.
-In that situation, the default setup with 'Live Colors' enabled for a round resulted in an exception, because the Potato couldn't find the I2C relay HAT to control!
+> Note: During testing, some things need tweaking depending on your setup.
+For example, one Le Potato I was using to demo some button functionality didn't have the relay HAT attached.
+The default 'Live Colors' configuration resulted in an exception, because the Potato couldn't find the I2C relay HAT to control!
 So... you might have to do a little Python spelunking if you want to do things out of the norm.
-In my case, I just had to disable 'Live Colors' in that test scenario.
+In my case, I just had to disable 'Live Colors' in that test round.

 ## Room app